ecmwf/metview-python/docs/api/functions/mask.rst

       .. image:: /_static/mask_1.png
          :width: 300px

-      First decompose it into basic rectangles:
+      first decompose it into basic rectangles:

       .. image:: /_static/mask_2.png
          :width: 300px

-      Then create a mask for each of them and use **and** and **or** to compose the desired mask like this:
+      then create a mask for each of them and use **and** and **or** to compose the desired mask like this:

       .. code-block:: python